nnirror/facet/README.md

 ### Methods for controlling pattern regeneration
 - **every** ( _n_loops_ )
 	- only regenerate the pattern after `n_loops` loops.
-By default, patterns regenerate each loop, so this function only needs to be included if you wish to regenerate a pattern less frequently.
+By default, patterns regenerate each loop, so this method only needs to be included if you wish to regenerate a pattern less frequently.
 	- example:
 		- `$('example').sine(ri(10,500)).times(rf()).every(4).play(); // slightly different sine wave tone every 4 loops`
 ---